romulofreires1/portfolio/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **TypeScript**: A strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

+## Incremental Static Regeneration (ISR)
+This project uses ISR to fetch a [JSON gist](https://gist.githubusercontent.com/romulofreires1/1f3ec8357c940943174fcb4a38c3d3d4/raw/portifolio-structure-ptbr.json).
+This allows key information on the site to be updated without requiring a full deploy.
+The data is fetched from a GitHub Gist URL, which is then used to populate the content dynamically.

 Enjoy building and customizing your portifolio!